Star Standard: Four-year-old season

-At the beginning of his four-year-old season in 1996, Star Standard ran a courageous race in the grade one Gulfstream Park Handicap leading almost the entire race.
-Near the wire the gray Wekiva Springs wore down Star Standard and beat him by a half length.
+At the beginning of his four-year-old season in 1996, Star Standard ran in the grade one Gulfstream Park Handicap, leading almost the entire race.
+Near the wire, the gray Wekiva Springs wore him down to win by a half length.

-Later that year, Star Standard began to train like gangbusters and Zito needed to find a race to test his sharpened skills.
-He entered him in the $600,000 grade one Pimlico Special Handicap at "Old Hilltop" in Baltimore, Maryland.
-Star Standard broke from gate four and rushed straight to the lead under jockey Pat Day.
-He was the longest shot in the short field at Pimlico Race Course at 6-1 but he didn't act that way.
+In the $600,000 grade one Pimlico Special Handicap at "Old Hilltop" in Baltimore, Maryland, Star Standard broke from gate four and rushed straight to the lead under jockey Pat Day.
+He was the longest shot in the short field at Pimlico Race Course at 6–1.
 Going into the far turn, Star Standard had led every step of the way in the first three quarters of a mile.
-At the top of the stretch, Key of Luck, Geri and Wekiva Springs all made a strong bid at the leader but failed to ever gain even terms.
-Star Standard won by an even length in front of Key of Luck.
-Geri finished almost seven lengths back in third and the 4-5 favorite Wekiva Springs could do no better than fourth, nine lengths back.
-Star Standard avenged his Gulfstream loss.
+At the top of the stretch, Key of Luck, Geri, and Wekiva Springs all made a bid at the leader but failed to gain even terms.
+Star Standard won by a length over Key of Luck.
+Geri finished almost seven lengths back in third, and 4-5 favorite Wekiva Springs was fourth, nine lengths back.

-On October 22, 1997, Star Standard had to be pulled off of the race track during an allowance race at Keeneland.
-Injuries that had kept him out of racing for a year had taken a more life-threatening surge to a condition known as laminitis, which his grandfather Secretariat was euthanized for.
-Initially, treatments appeared to be healing; but by early December, he had stopped responding to treatments and could not stand.
-The decision was made to euthanize him on the morning on December 9, leaving him with the same fate as his grandfather, but at a much younger age.
+On October 22, 1997, Star Standard was pulled off of the race track during an allowance race at Keeneland.
+Injuries that had kept him out of racing for a year had taken a more life-threatening turn to laminitis, which his grandfather Secretariat was euthanized for.
+Initially, treatments appeared to be working, but by early December, he had stopped responding to treatments and could not stand.
+The decision was made to euthanize him on the morning of December 9.